chromium/chromium/docs/speed/binary_size/android_binary_size_trybot.md

 - Make the symbol read-only (usually by adding "const").
 - If you can't make it const, then rename it.
+- If the symbol is logically const, and you really don't want to rename it to reveal that it is not actually mutable, you can annotate it with the [LOGICALLY_CONST] macro.
 - To check what section a symbol is in for a local build:
   ```sh
   ninja -C out/Release obj/.../your_file.o